knpuniversity/rest/knpu/plan.md

 ##### CHAPTER 19: Pagination

-- add pagination links on characters
+- add pagination links on programmers
 - talk about IANA
 - add some light details to our documentation

 ##### CHAPTER 20: Filtering

-- add filtering on characters
+- add filtering on programmers
 - add documentation about the standard way we'll allow things to be filtered
 - we still don't know what fields can be used on any filter - that's a docs todo
 - why query paramters?
-To avoid /characters/{id}/page/{page}/name/{name}
+To avoid /programmers/{id}/page/{page}/name/{name}

 ##### CHAPTER 21: API Problems